Neozapatismo: Anti-neoliberalism

-The Zapatistas’ political stance is anti-capitalist in general and anti-neoliberal in particular.
+The Zapatistas' political stance is anti-capitalist in general and anti-neoliberal in particular.
 Mexico's participation in NAFTA was the catalyst for the 1994 Zapatista uprising; rebels stated that the neoliberal free trade agreement was a death sentence for the Indigenous peoples of Mexico.
 They also objected to the removal of Article 27, Section VII, from the Mexican Constitution, which was required by NAFTA.
 The amendment had guaranteed land reparations to Indigenous groups.

-The Sixth Declaration of the Lacandon Jungle (2005), reiterates support for Indigenous people and promotes alter-globalisation (free movement of people and ideas) in favor of neoliberalism (free movement of capital and commodities).

 Political components

 Democracy

-Zapatista communities are organized in an anarchistic manner.
-All decisions are made by a decentralized direct democracy in an autonomous manner.
-The original goal for this organization was for all the indigenous groups in Mexico to have autonomous government; today in the Zapatista territory the Mexican government has no control.
 The councils in which the community may meet and vote on local issues in the Zapatista Chiapas are called the Councils of Good Government.
 In a Direct Democracy any issue may be voted on, any issue may be brought up to be voted on, and all decisions are passed by a majority vote.
 There are no restrictions on who may govern or who may vote.
-Since December 1994, the Zapatistas had been gradually forming several autonomous municipalities, called Rebel Zapatista Autonomous Municipalities (MAREZ).
+Since December 1994, the Zapatistas had been gradually forming several autonomous municipalities, called the Rebel Zapatista Autonomous Municipalities (MAREZ).
 In these municipalities, an assembly of local representatives forms the Juntas de Buen Gobierno or Councils of Good Government (JBGs).

 Social components

 Feminism

-Even though feminism is seen as a result of Westernization, indigenous Mayan women have struggled to “draw on and navigate Western ideologies while preserving and attempting to reclaim some indigenous traditions ...which have been eroded with the imposition of dominant western culture and ideology."
+Even though feminism is seen as a result of Westernization, indigenous Mayan women have struggled to "draw on and navigate Western ideologies while preserving and attempting to reclaim some indigenous traditions ... which have been eroded with the imposition of dominant western culture and ideology."

 Zapatista women are invested in the collective struggle of Neozapatismo, and of women in general.
-Ana Maria, one of the movement leaders, said, "the women’s struggle is the struggle of everybody" and that the Zapatistas fight not for their own interests but against all injustice and explotiation for all Mexicans.
+Ana Maria, one of the movement leaders, said, "the women's struggle is the struggle of everybody" and that the Zapatistas fight not for their own interests but against all injustice and explotiation for all Mexicans.
 Indigenous feminism also created more collaboration and contact between indigenous and mestiza women in the informal sector.
 In the months following the Zapatista uprising, women's conventions were held in Chiapas and Querétaro, including over three hundred women from fourteen different states.